Use Your Tax Refund to Fund Your Financial Future

 Want to buy a house?
 Go on a dream vacation?
 Buy a new car?
 Start a new savings account for just that purpose that is separate from your regular savings account.
 It will make it much easier to save and not dip into it for splurges along the way.
-Check out the Savings account at Solidarity at https://www.allegius.org/accounts/personal-savings/special-savings-account.html.
+Check out our Special Savings Account.

 Invest in Improvements to Your Home

 Increasing the value of your largest asset is always a smart move.
 Consider repainting some rooms in your home, replacing that leaky faucet, adding a programmable thermostat, replacing your water heater or windows to make your home more energy efficient, or just cleaning out and sprucing up your garage.
 The money you invest will not only increase your home’s value, but will also make it a much more enjoyable place to live!

 Consider using part or all of your refund to donate to the charitable organization(s) of your choice.
 Not only will you help a very worthy cause, you’ll also be able to write your donation off as a tax deduction next year!

 Replace an Inefficient Appliance